LLNL/sundials/doc/shared/nvectors/NVector_Operations.rst

    where :math:`c` is an array of :math:`nv` scalars, :math:`x_j` is a vector in the vector array *X*, and *z* is the output vector.
 If the output vector *z* is one of the vectors in *X*, then it *must* be the first vector in the vector array.
-The operation returns 0 for success and a non-zero value otherwise.
+The operation returns a :c:type:`SUNErrCode`.

    Usage: